 One thing that seemed to be overlooked by the fans was that for all that Lord Voldemort may have publicly and repeatedly called Dumbledore an old fool, he was still extremely wary of the old man.
 And he seemed more determined to make sure that there was nothing that Dumbledore could prove than that there should be nothing that he could guess.
 Voldemort knew perfectly well that it would be impossible to keep Dumbledore from figuring out that someone was running a plot under cover of the Tri-Wizard Tournament from the moment that Harry Potter’s name came out of the Goblet of Fire.
 And the very fact that said plot was wrapped around the use of Harry Potter would pretty well guarantee that Dumbledore would conclude that Voldemort was behind it.

 And I thought that Voldemort probably took great satisfaction in being able to tweak the old man’s crooked nose with that knowledge.
-In PS/SS Voldemort had discovered that the double-agent he had placed in Dumbledore’s school 10 years earlier was still at his post and (apparently) was still rather less than in step with Dumbledore’s goals.
+In PS/SS Voldemort had discovered that the sleeper-agent he had placed in Dumbledore’s school 10 years earlier was still at his post and (apparently) was still rather less than in step with Dumbledore’s goals.
 His agent had nevertheless managed to gain and to retain Dumbledore’s trust throughout that time.

 Therefore, I thought that Voldemort could pretty well gamble on the probability that Dumbledore, secure in his belief that Snape was his own spy, could be counted upon to facilitate Snape’s absence in the expectation of his being eventually summoned.
 (So convenient to be able to count on your enemy to make your arrangements for you!
 And Voldemort has a very good class of enemy.)